Filler migration

 Individual anatomy

-What should you do if you think filler has migrated?
+What should you do if you suspect filler migration?

 1. Check how long ago the treatment was carried out.